Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 - Endpoint: `post /special-headers/request-id/standard`

 Standard request id header.
-SDK should not genreate `requestId` paramerter but use policy to auto-set the header.
+SDK should not genreate `clientRequestId` paramerter but use policy to auto-set the header.

 ### SpecialWords_Model_get